resampled/rooms/readme.md

 **rooms** is a Django web application for easy chatrooms.
 Significantly, user accounts are not required to join a room, while preserving  authenticity and moderation through the "namekey" system.

-*Warning: This software is in alpha.
-Certain components are missing.*
+*Warning: This software is no longer being developed.
+Some complex components may need to be added in.*

 ## Features
 ### Namekeys